-This season's Viewpoints series for 100archive looks at the theme of Design thinking – asking what it is, who it's for and whether or not it is an entirely positive force for the design community.
+This season's Viewpoints series for 100archive looks at the theme of Design thinking.
 In the concluding piece of the three-part series, Mel O'Rourke looks at Design Thinking from the perspective of overseeing a design and branding studio practice.

 So what is design thinking, anyway?

 When I was asked to write an article on design thinking, I had to look it up to make sure that what I had always assumed it to be, wasn’t actually something very different.
 Surely design thinking is about working through human problems and using design to help solve them?

 There are many definitions of design thinking online.
 Google it and top of the pile is IDEO founder David Kelley, “In its simplest form, design thinking is a process, applicable to all walks of life, of creating new and innovative ideas and solving problems; it is not limited to a specific industry or area of expertise.
 It can be as effective in technology or education as it may be in services or manufacturing”.

 That all sounds on the money.
 How about his Hasso-Plattner Institute of Design, better known as the d.school’s definition, “providing a glue that brings teammates together around a common goal: make the lives of the people they’re designing for better”.
 Ah precisely, this all makes sense.

 For what it’s worth, since we started in business back in 1996 we’ve always taken this approach to projects, large and small.
 Working through ideas collaboratively to figure out how best to solve problems with the end goal of making lives easier or better for the people we’re designing for is a way of working that every design practice worth its salt undertakes.
 As designers, we intuitively go through a set of cognitive processes which ensure a result which has been rigorously tested, works effectively on various different levels, and ultimately, solves whatever the problem was in the first place.